SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-golisp.md

 ### Send single values ###

-If possible, each event should have a single value, preferrably an integer, and preferrable as a percentage value.
+If possible, each event should have a single value, preferably an integer, and preferable as a percentage value.
 This makes handlers far easier to write.

 In this ideal world, the data payload with the event should be a JSON object with a single key of `"value"`.
 E.g.